srkiNZ84/srdan.geek.nz/content/posts/friday-15th-july-22.md

 externalLink = ""
 series = []
 +++
-# Setting up Mutual TLS with Prometheus and Node Exporter

 ## About

 So, recently I was tasked with trying to securely enable metrics collection from servers which did not have a